bfitzgit23/stormfs-grub-theme/README.md

-# stormscratch-grub-theme
+# stormfs-grub-theme
-grub theme for stormscratch
+grub theme for stormfs